ji-chani/DS-dump/README.md

-# AMAT255
+# Data Science Dump
-Repository of all codes and outputs used in AMAT 255, a graduate course in Mathematical Data Science
+Repository of all codes and materials used to explore the data science field.